cscart/docs/en/cscart_addons/addons/facebook_pixel/index.rst

 CS-Cart with one storefront
 +++++++++++++++++++++++++++

-    Here are available settings of the Facebook Pixel add-on.
+    Here are available settings of the FB Pixel add-on.

     **General**